MichaelCurrin/learn-to-code/en/topics/version_control/Github/cloning.md

 ## Two-factor authentication

-When you setup two-factor authentication (_2FA_), you will use your mobile device and a short-lived access code to control access to your account.
+When you set up two-factor authentication (_2FA_), you will use your mobile device and a short-lived access code to control access to your account.

-This is recommended to setup - it means that even if someone knows your username and uses your password by brute-force trial and error or stealing in, they still can't get into your GitHub account or push to your repos with HTTPS URLs unless they actually have your mobile device.
+This is recommended to set up - it means that even if someone knows your username and uses your password by brute-force trial and error or stealing in, they still can't get into your GitHub account or push to your repos with HTTPS URLs unless they actually have your mobile device.

-Once you setup 2FA, your account will be more secure including HTTPS pushes.
+Once you set up 2FA, your account will be more secure including HTTPS pushes.
 So at the point HTTPS and SSH URLs are both secure but SSH URLs is just more convenient to use.

 ## Change remote